verrazzano/docs/content/en/docs/observability/logging/configure-opensearch/opensearch.md

 {{< /clipboard >}}

 ## Add OpenSearch users
 1. Create a new user and role in Keycloak and then associate the role with the user.
+Also asscociate the role `vz_api_access` to the newly created user.

 2. Create a new OpenSearch role for the user created in Step 1.
 Here is a custom resource example to create a custom role: